pushexpress/pushexpress-android-fcm-example/README.md

     - In the center of the project overview page, click the Android icon or Add app to launch the setup workflow
     <img src="/docs/images/get_started.png" width=50%>

-    - Enter your app's package name in the Android package name field (_This field is the only mandatory one, if are not sure how to fill other fields - just don't_.)
+    - Enter your app's package name in the Android package name field (_This field is the only mandatory one, if are not sure how to fill other fields - just don't_)
     <img src="/docs/images/app_creation_menu.png" width=50%>

 > [!WARNING]